l7mp/learning-go/99-labs/02-webapps/README.md

 go mod tidy                                       # update module version
 ```

+> **Note**
-> **Note**: The above assumes that you will never publish your code and make it available through `pkg.go.dev` for others to `go get` it.
+> The above assumes that you will never publish your code and make it available through `pkg.go.dev` for others to `go get` it.
 If you ever want to publish code, make sure to choose a globally unique package name.
 The best option is to init a new project at GitHub.com, say, under `github.com/<my-user>/<my-package>`, where `<my-user>` is your GitHub id and `<my-package>` is the package name, init the go module with this full name, and publish from GitHub.
 Since we will not upload the code to GitHub (in fact, we *ask you* not to upload it), the package name can be anything.

 > **Warning**: Please do not publish your solutions because you spoil the fun for everyone else (plus, we regularly change the exercises so your published code would not work for other people anyway).